alchen1218/docs/pages/doc/proxies_configuring.md

 You can use the in-product Docker with cAdvisor or Kubernetes integration if you want to set up a proxy in a container.
 You can then customize that proxy.

-{%include note.html content ="This section deals primarily with Docker. "%}
+{%include note.html content ="This section deals primarily with Docker.
+For Kubernetes, see the Kubernetes integration and [Kubernetes doc pages](label_kubernetes.html) "%}

 ### Proxy Versions for Containers
 For containers, the proxy image version is determined by the `image` property in the configuration file.
 You can set this to `image: wavefronthq/proxy:latest`, or specify a proxy version explicitly.